PROJECT GRANTS

 If I am the winner, what will I receive?

-The recipient of the award ward will receive two payments of $5,000 deposited by ACH to a US bank account.
-The second payment is sent after the 6 month progress report is submitted.
+The recipient of the award ward will receive two payments of $2,500 deposited by ACH to a US bank account.
+The second payment is sent after progress/impact report is submitted.

 If I am the winner, what can I spend the money on?

-The Creative Legacy Maker Grant is intended to support initiatives that demonstrate innovative models within the recipient's field of expertise.
+The Creative Futures Grant is intended to support initiatives that demonstrate innovative models within the recipient's field of expertise.

-BADG hopes the $10,000 grant will be directed towards endeavors that forward the recipient’s craft practice and legacy building by covering expenses related to authoring books, creating exhibitions, designing installations, producing product designs, engaging in public art, or creating videos, but winners are not required to submit their use of the funds for approval.
+BADG hopes the $5,000 grant will be directed towards endeavors that forward the recipient’s craft practice and legacy building by covering expenses related to creation of new work for your thesis exhibition, a permanent public art installation, a body of work outside of your graduate coursework , travel to support research connected to the creation of work, and or the continuation of a project you are already engaged in (as a part of or outside of your school work), but winners are not required to submit their use of the funds for approval.

-The Creative Legacy Maker Award Recipient should note that the award money constitutes taxable income, and should file accordingly.
+The Creative Future Grant Award Recipient should note that the award money constitutes taxable income, and should file accordingly.

 If I am the winner, what am I obligated to do?